johnvuko/JTCalendar/README.md

 ![Example](./Screens/example.png "Example View")

 ### Warning
-The part behind the calendar in the 2nd screenshot is not provided.
+The part below the calendar in the 2nd screenshot is not provided.

 ## Usage